sedith/advent_of_code/2024/09 - Disk Fragmenter/README.md

 Runs in ~2s.
 Reduced time by half by removing the fully filled slots from the free slot lists.
 Could be optimized further, eg by building the two co-lists directly from the diskmap and dropping the empty blocks `'.'`.
+Memoization could also work.
-But mostly one should go away from the straightforward data structure (list of blocks).
+But mostly one should go away from the straightforward data structure (list of blocks) for some tree-based structure.